olinjs/olinjs/classes/class06/README.md

 ## Error Handling

-By now you've probably seen a lot
+By now you've probably seen a lot of errors in your console.
+Handling errors well is key to writing robust Node apps.

 ### Operational vs. Programmer